-The Porsche Experience Center in Atlanta, which offers thrilling drives for visitors with a full brand immersion including a museum, shop and dining, has embarked on a major expansion of the facility.
+The Porsche Experience Center in Atlanta, which offers thrilling drives for visitors with a full brand immersion, including a museum, shops, and dining area, has embarked on a major expansion of the facility.

 Construction has begun on a second track that effectively doubles the length of the existing driver development course.

-The project is a cornerstone of a multi-million dollar investment in further developing the headquarters campus of Porsche Cars North America, Inc. (PCNA).
+The project is the cornerstone of a multi-million dollar investment in further developing the headquarters campus of Porsche Cars North America, Inc. (PCNA).

-The track expansion is a portion of the 33-acre site development adjacent to the existing 27-acre headquarters, which first opened in 2015.
-Construction will be ongoing through 2023 and includes a new Porsche Classic Factory Restoration facility, a parking deck and the already-opened Porsche Service Center South Atlanta.
+The track expansion is a piece of the 33-acre site development next to the current headquarters’ 27-acre site, which was first inaugurated in 2015.
+Construction will be ongoing through 2023 and include a new Porsche Classic Factory Restoration facility, a parking deck, and the already-opened Porsche Service Center South Atlanta.